What is QA Agent?

 - No console errors during the flow

 This means a non-engineer can read and review a test case.
-More importantly, the spec survives a UI refactor — if a button's label changes from "Proceed to checkout" to "Review order", you update one line of markdown, not a selector chain spread across multiple test files.
+More importantly, the spec survives a UI refactor.
+If a button's label changes from "Proceed to checkout" to "Review order", you update one line of markdown, not a selector chain spread across multiple test files.

 How it runs

 QA Agent uses browser-use under the hood, which drives a real Chromium instance.
-The AI model interprets each step in the spec and translates it into browser actions — clicks, navigation, form fills, assertions.
+The AI model interprets each step in the spec and translates it into browser actions.
+Clicks, navigation, form fills, assertions.
 At the end of every run it generates:

 - An HTML report with per-test pass/fail, timing, and failure notes